International Awards Entry Guidelines

 Project description

-- A short statement on what makes the building award worthy in terms of how the building contributes to its society and meets the principles of inclusive design.
+- a short statement on how the building contributes to its society and meets the principles of inclusive design, where applicable

 This project description will be used in jury meetings and to influence editorial coverage, so please ensure this fully covers your entry.